 Despite great progress made against HIV globally, adolescent girls and young women continue to be disproportionately at risk of new HIV infections.
 Worldwide, nearly 1,000 young women and girls are infected with HIV every day.

-While TB generally strikes more men than women, it remains among the top 5 causes of death for women between 15 and 44 in low- and middle-income countries.
-As for malaria, pregnant women are particularly susceptible to this disease, which can also cause miscarriage, low birth weight or premature births.
+While TB generally strikes more men than women, it remains among the top five causes of death for women between age 15 and 44 in low- and middle-income countries.
+As for malaria, pregnant women are particularly susceptible to the disease.
+Potentially fatal for the woman, it can also cause miscarriage, low birth weight or premature births.

-Biomedical interventions such as access to ARVs or condoms for prevention, while urgent and necessary, will not reduce their vulnerability to HIV.
-Only structural transformations – social, political and cultural – will end the spread of HIV.
+Biomedical interventions such as access to treatment and mosquito nets, while urgent and necessary, are not sufficient to reduce women’s vulnerability to HIV, TB and malaria.
+Only structural transformations – social, political and cultural – will end the spread of the diseases.